-When the company or group of companies has significant property interests but the respective property assets or consolidated property assets represent less than 50% of the book value of its total assets or total group assets, as the case may be, a valuation of property assets held by its associated companies will not normally be required.
+When the company has significant property interests but the consolidated property assets represent less than 50% of the book value of the company's consolidated total assets, a valuation of property assets held by its associated companies will not normally be required.

-If the property assets or consolidated property assets, respectively, of a company or group of companies represent 50% or more of the book value of its total assets or total group assets, as the case may be, a valuation of the property assets held by the associated companies over which it exercises a significant degree of control will be required.
+If the consolidated property assets represent 50% or more of the book value of the company's consolidated total assets, a valuation of the property assets held by the associated companies over which it exercises a significant degree of control will be required.
 Significant degree of control means a direct or indirect interest of 30% or more of the voting rights of a company.

-(g) Companies with property situated in developing property markets

-If the valuation of assets of either the offeree company or offeror company includes valuation of property in developing property markets, the Executive should be consulted to determine the extent to which the requirements of Practice Note 12 to the Listing Rules should apply.
+(g) Companies with property situated in developing property markets property in developing property markets, the Executive should be consulted to determine the extent to which the requirements of Practice Note 12 to the Listing Rules should apply.